treyhunner/pyrepl-hacks/README.md

 - `dedent`: Dedent the whole code block
 - `move-line-down`: Swap current line with next one in the block
 - `move-line-up`: Swap current line with previous one in the block
+- `previous-paragraph`: Move to the previous blank line
+- `next-paragraph`: Move to the next blank line

-These 4 additional commands have no key bindings by default.
+These 6 additional commands have no key bindings by default.

 I recommend binding these commands as well as the `home` and `end` commands (provided by `_pyrepl.commands`) which are also unbound by default: